James Brown: 1970–2006: Godfather of Soul

+1975-2006: Later career

-Although his records were mainstays of the vanguard New York underground disco scene (exemplified by DJs such as David Mancuso and Francis Grasso) from 1969 onwards, Brown did not consciously yield to the trend until 1975's Sex Machine Today.
+Although his records were mainstays of the vanguard New York underground disco scene, exemplified by DJs such as David Mancuso and Francis Grasso, from 1969 onwards, Brown did not consciously yield to the trend until 1975's Sex Machine Today.
 By 1977, he was no longer a dominant force in R&B. After "Get Up Offa That Thing", thirteen of Brown's late 1970s recordings for Polydor failed to reach the Top 10 of the R&B chart, with only "Bodyheat" in 1976 and the disco-oriented "It's Too Funky in Here" in 1979 reaching the R&B Top 15 and the ballad "Kiss in '77" reaching the Top 20.

-After 1976's "Bodyheat", he also failed to appear on the Billboard Hot 100.
+After 1976's "Bodyheat", he failed to appear on the Billboard Hot 100.
 As a result, Brown's concert attendance began dropping and his reported disputes with the IRS caused his business empire to collapse.
-In addition, several longtime bandmates (including Wesley and Maceo Parker) had gradually pivoted to Parliament-Funkadelic, which reached its critical and commercial apogee in the mid-to-late 1970s.
-The emergence of disco also forestalled Brown's success on the R&B charts because its slicker, more commercial style had superseded his rawer, one-chord funk productions.
+In addition, several longtime bandmates, including Wesley and Maceo Parker, had gradually pivoted to Parliament-Funkadelic, which reached its critical and commercial apogee in the mid-to-late 1970s.
+The emergence of disco forestalled Brown's success on the R&B charts, because its slicker, more commercial style had superseded his rawer, one-chord funk productions.

-By the release of 1979's The Original Disco Man, Brown seldom contributed to the songwriting and production processes, leaving most of it to producer Brad Shapiro; this resulted in the song "It's Too Funky in Here" becoming Brown's most successful single in this period.
+By the release of 1979's The Original Disco Man, Brown seldom contributed to the songwriting and production processes, leaving most of it to producer Brad Shapiro.
+This resulted in the song "It's Too Funky in Here" becoming Brown's most successful single in this period.
 After two more albums failed to chart, Brown left Polydor in 1981.
-It was around this time that Brown changed the name of his band from the J.B.'s to the Soul Generals (or Soul G's).
+It was around this time that Brown changed the name of his band from the J.B.'s to the Soul Generals, or Soul G's.
 The band retained that name until his death.